richard-to/richard-to.github.io/random/_posts/2015-02-15-reading-list.md

 - *Best American Short Stories 2015*
 - *And of Course You End Up Becoming Yourself* - David Lipsky
 - *North Korea Undercover* - John Sweeney
+- *Age of Ambition: Chasing Fortune, Truth, and Faith in the New China* - Evan Osnos

 ## 2015